 The target audience of the journal includes scholars, university professors, government officials, expert community, graduate students, and anyone who takes interest in historical ethnology.

 The Historical Ethnology journal implements open access policy.
-Users have access to the full text of the journal materials free of charge.
+Users have access to the full text version of the journal free of charge.

 All the materials presented in the journal are protected by copyright.
 The journal does not charge any fees for submission, editing, and publication.
 Author’s fees are not offered.